stadibo/friseur-manager/README.md

 ## Functionality

+**Appointments (CRUD)**

+- Reserve and appointment (even if not logged in)
+- Keeping track of appointments
+  - Set them  as fulfilled

+**Work_day (CRD)**

+- Create work days for friseurs
+- Show statistics for a work day

+**Account (CRUD)**

-- Hiring a new friseur
+- Hiring a new friseur (admin only)
-- Firing a friseur
+- Firing a friseur (admin only)
+- List accounts (admin only)
-- Tracking and changing work hours of friseurs
+- Making and canceling reservations
+- Registering and logging in for customers
+- Changing password (logged in user)
+- Passwords are encrypted

+## Not yet implemented functionality

 - Defining a service
 - Defining and changing the assortment services
-- Making and canceling reservations
-- Registering and logging in for customers
-- keeping track of appointments
-- work sheets for employees
+- Work sheets for employees
-- summary for management
+- Summary for management
+- Tracking and changing work hours of friseurs

 ## Test user credentials